shekharmaurya643/Tanked_Web/README.md

 # Tanked - Company Website

-A modern, interactive, and attractive company website built with React.js and Tailwind CSS.
+“Tanked is a modern, responsive, and animation-rich company website built with React.js and TailwindCSS, designed for clean presentation and professional branding.”

 ## 🚀 Features